-The system assures the availability of appropriate laboratory testing of the highest level of quality to support timely diagnosis and investigation of all health problems and hazards.
+The system assures the availability of appropriate laboratory testing of the highest level of quality to support timely diagnosis and investigation of all health problems and hazards within its capability and has identified additional resources that may be called upon as needed.

-- Have a mechanism to evaluate the quality of system services that meets related standards or regulations. - · Sufficient capacity exists in the system to assure laboratory response to a significant emergency - Outbreak investigations are conducted through a partnership approach to assure needed expertise assures the effective provision of services at the highest level of quality to assist in the detection, diagnosis, and investigation of all significant health problems and hazards.
+- Have a mechanism to evaluate the quality of system services that meets related standards or regulations. - Sufficient capacity is available in the system to assure laboratory response to a significant emergency. - Outbreak investigations are conducted through a partnership approach to assure needed expertise.

+The LPH Laboratory System assures the effective provision of services at the highest level of quality to assist in the detection, diagnosis, and investigation of all significant health problems and hazards.